X01XX/forth-memory-management/README.md

                               \ The numbers are not structs, just numbers in the Link data field.
                               \ Shows two lists of names, with set functions union, intersection and subtraction.
 The Name is a struct.

-  gforth example2.fs -e bye   \ Shows my favorite calculation ~A + ~B, with Karnaugh Map regions.
+  gforth example2.fs -e bye   \ Shows my favorite equation, Understanding = ~A + ~B, with Karnaugh Map regions.
 The Region is a struct.
                               \ A is different from B in some way.
                               \ ~A + ~B forms regions with A, regions with B, regions with neither, NO regions with A and B.
                               \ Similar calculations of other pairs, exhibiting the same difference, can be intersected for finer understanding.